Climate clause

 4. Exclusions

-[Drafting note: Consider standard public liability exclusions – not incorporated here for simplicity e.g. exclusion for defective products/ workmanship.]
+[Drafting note: consider standard public liability exclusions – not incorporated here for simplicity e.g. exclusion for defective products/ workmanship.]

-[Drafting note: Consider reviewing the insured’s transition plan prior to inception unless using Connor’s Clause which requires a net zero transition plan (as defined in Connor’s Clause).]
+[Drafting note: consider reviewing the insured’s transition plan prior to inception unless using Connor’s Clause which requires a net zero transition plan (as defined in Connor’s Clause).]